 Learn from a world-leading expert how to design and analyze trustworthy A/B tests to evaluate ideas, integrate AI/ML, and grow your business

-You will understand the cultural and technical challenges in designing and running trustworthy controlled experiments, or A/B tests, including the importance of the Overall Evaluation Criterion (OEC), scaling, pitfalls, Twyman's law, triggering, ethics, and many unaddressed challenges.
+You will understand the challenges in designing and running trustworthy controlled experiments, or A/B tests, including the importance of the Overall Evaluation Criterion (OEC), scaling, pitfalls, and Twyman's law.

 Data science managers and scientists will be able to design and interpret the experiment results in a trustworthy manner